 There is nothing worse than facing the sudden loss of a loved one after a fatal accident, especially if that accident was avoidable.
 Unfortunately, thousands of families in Pennsylvania have this unimaginable experience each year, often due entirely to another person’s reckless or careless actions.

 In a situation like this, pursuing civil recovery is crucial to preserving your family’s financial security.
 However, this process can be difficult to navigate without a seasoned personal injury attorney.
-Founding Partner Jon Ostroff and his team at Ostroff Injury Law have helped numerous families seek justice after losing loved ones.
+Founding Partner Jon Ostroff and his team at Ostroff Godshall Injury and Accident Lawyers have helped numerous families seek justice after losing loved ones.

 Our firm has won several high-value wrongful death cases.